Technical Architecture · Draft 1.0 · Last updated August 2026

 1. 01

-The GPR is constructed with all fields populated except signature and timestamp.
+The GPR is constructed with all fields populated except signature and timestamps.

 2. 02